Getting started with UX writing

 As mentioned, there's no formal entry point for UX writing jobs—but the stronger your background in the skills described above, the more you'll stand out from the competition.
 As of early 2023, an entry-level UX writing salary reached around $80,000*, so you can be sure the competition will increase.

-This means companies are mostly hiring UX writers from outside of product development teams, opting instead for professional writers, editors, marketers, teachers, and content curators.
+This means companies are mostly hiring UX writers from outside of teams, opting instead for professional writers, editors, marketers, teachers, and content curators.
 However, these are just the overall trends.
 Just as many UX writers come from totally unrelated fields, such as teaching careers.
 Learning the trade from scratch is well within reach for just about anyone with the willingness to learn.

 There are numerous UX writer courses, ranging from free online webinars and self-paced study guides to formal courses with certifications, mentors, and even job-placement guarantees.
 Just as industry-respected "coding camps" sprouted up to serve the demand for developers, those interested in landing a UX writing job have similar options available.